zephyrmathias/Chat-App-Mobile/README.md

 # Zephyr Chat Application

-## What is Chat-Application?
+## What is Zephyr Chat Application?
--  Chat-Application is my first project for Operating System subject (November 2015).
+-  Zephyr Chat Application is my first project for Operating System subject (November 2015).
 I built a chat application using IONIC, NodeJS and AugularJS.
 By the way, this is my first mobile-application that I have built.